rreece/rreece.github.io/outline-of-philosophy/statistics.md

     -   Founded the world's first university statistics department at University College, London in 1911.
 -   [Ronald Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher) (1890-1972)
     -   Fisher significance of the null hypothesis ($p$-values)
-        -   On an absolute criterion for fitting frequency curves. [^Fisher1912]
+        -   "On an absolute criterion for fitting frequency curves" [^Fisher1912]
-        -   Frequency distribution of the values of the correlation coefficient in samples of indefinitely large population. [^Fisher1915]
+        -   "Frequency distribution of the values of the correlation coefficient in samples of indefinitely large population" [^Fisher1915]
-        -   On the "probable error" of a coefficient of correlation deduced from a small sample [^Fisher1921] - definition of *likelihood*
+        -   "On the 'probable error' of a coefficient of correlation deduced from a small sample" [^Fisher1921]
+            -   Definition of *likelihood*
+            -   ANOVA
+        -   *Statistical Methods for Research Workers* (1925)
+        -   *The Design of Experiments* (1935)
-        -   Statistical methods and scientific induction [^Fisher1955]
+        -   "Statistical methods and scientific induction" [^Fisher1955]
         -   *The Lady Tasting Tea* [^Salsburg2001]
 -   [Jerzy Neyman](https://en.wikipedia.org/wiki/Jerzy_Neyman) (1894-1981)
     -   biography by Reid [^Reid1998]